Austio/ruby-tapas-downloader/README.md

 Steps

-1. gem install 'watir'; gem install 'pry'
-2. Copy the `constants.rb.example` file to `constants.rb`
+1. Copy the `constants.rb.example` file to `constants.rb`
-3. Fill out constants.rb with your:
+2. Fill out constants.rb with your:
    - your username and password
    - optional: browser for the automated run
    - optional: use a number of the episode from which you want to start the download
    - optional: a different directory if you don't want the default RubyTapas
    - if your encounter certificate failure, download the ca-bundrle.crt from below and change the CA_FILE to eg.'lib/ca-bundle.crt'
-4. In a terminal run `ruby ruby-tapas-downloader`
+3. In a terminal run `ruby ruby-tapas-downloader`

 The downloader will put your episodes in this format